-Jonathan White • almost 7 years ago
+Jonathan White • about 7 years ago

 Picking the Finalists

 From the rules and the main page of this site it appears that you will be picking the 5 finalist by virtue of their submission time only (of course meeting the requirements as well).
 This is a terrible idea:

 1. Your requirements are loosely defined and not testable with the current submission requirements

 2. Picking the first 5 who meet the requirements will result in a very poor competition

 Let me explain #2.
 If you select the first 5 that MEET the requirements you will most surely ignore any submission after those 5 that may EXCEED the requirements.
 The simple fact of the matter is if I spend more time on my submission I can make sure it’s the BEST submission I can make.
 Someone who puts marginal effort in their submission will most likely be the first ones to submit.